guiglass/Simple-Circle-Fitter-For-Unity/README.md

-# Simple Circle Fitter
+# Simple Circle Fitter for Unity
 ### Two free, simple and fully self contained
 Circle Radius and Center Locating Scripts.

-I composed these two scripts in Unity c# and am now sharing them.
-It would be a very kind gesture if you did however leave some attribution somewhere near the fitting functions if you copy them, such as:

-//Credits: Grant Olsen - 2018

-Or just leave the credit in the original file if you use that, however it is not a requirement (I consider this as CC-Zero, so please enjoy :D ).
+Two scripts that show two differnt approaches to fitting a circle to 2d data points on a plane.
+Both scripts are written in c# and are entirely self stand alone, requiring that you only need drag the desired script and add as a component to whatever gameobject you wish.
+THne add the transforms to be fitted to in the coordinates list.

+Note that with any circle you must specify at least three coordinates in order to define it, axiomatically, an infinite number of circles can be defined by trying to use two or less coordinates.
+Thus it is a requirement for these scripts to function that you always have 3 or more coordinates in available in the arrays!

 **Video:**